andresberrios/gulp-aggregate/README.md

 Gulp plugin that acts like a buffer, but a bit differently:

+gulp-aggregate is a Through stream with a twist.
-Every time the stream receives a file, it will keep it in an in-memory buffer along with the files received in the past.
+Every time the stream receives a file, it will keep it in an in-memory buffer along with the files received in the past, keeping one copy per file path.
-It then writes the full batch of files into a new stream and emit `end` on that stream.
+It then writes the full batch of files into a new stream (which is passed to a callback function) and emits the `end` event on that stream.

 This behaviour allows you to use continuous streams (that never emit the `end` event) and make them play well with other gulp